iterative/ldb-resources/README.md

 </details>

 <details>
-  <summary>Retrieving data samples by file attributes</summary>
+  <summary>Retrieve data samples by file attributes</summary>

 🦉

-Searching samples by name patterns and file attributes is easy in filestystems with `find(1)` utility and similar tools, but is not readily available in the cloud.
-LDB fills this gap by storing file attributes in JSON format at indexing time and allowing to query samples with JMESPATH expressions.
+Searching data by name patterns and file attributes is easy in filestystems with `find(1)` and similar tools, but is not readily available in the cloud.
+LDB fills this gap by storing file attributes in JSON format at indexing time and allowing to query them with JMESPATH expressions:

-The `--path` option works as a shortcut for regular expression search (equivalent to ```--file 'regex(fs.path, `EXPR`)'``` :

 ```
 ldb get --path 'dog\.102[0-2]+' s3://ldb-public/remote/data-lakes/dogs-and-cats/ -t some-animals